• Skip to main content

 If you are just so-so about tofu in general or only beginning to use it in the kitchen, then you have got to try this recipe.
 This recipe is actually one of my favorite way to prepare tofu.
 It is SO simple, but has such a good punch of flavor that transforms a tasteless tofu into a bomb of deliciousness.

 The unique smoky flavor really makes the whole recipe, but I might be biased since I love smoky-everything.
-I always make sure I have a chipotle mayo or smoky BBQ ketchup in the fridge so I can generously smother some smoky yumminess over just about everything that's in need of extra flavor.
+I always make sure I have a vegan chipotle mayo or smoky BBQ ketchup in the fridge so I can generously smother some smoky yumminess over just about everything that's in need of extra flavor.
 Or these smoky vegan TVP bacon bits, they have a permanent spot in my pantry!
 And this tofu really works well with these flavors as well.

 You can batch-prepare this smoky tofu to use in sandwiches, grain bowl or replace bacon at breakfast.
 It always disappears fast when I make it and now I double the recipe so we can use it for more than once.